Wiki · Concept · Last reviewed June 24, 2026

 ONNX was launched in 2017 by Microsoft and Facebook, now Meta, to reduce fragmentation across AI frameworks.
 Microsoft described ONNX 1.0 as an open model representation for interoperability and innovation in the AI ecosystem.
 Meta's engineering materials described ONNX as a way for engineers to move models between frameworks without writing custom conversion code for each target.

-In 2019, ONNX joined the LF AI Foundation, now part of the Linux Foundation's LF AI & Data ecosystem.
+In 2019, ONNX joined the LF AI Foundation as a graduate project, now under the Linux Foundation's LF AI & Data ecosystem.
 That move put ONNX inside a broader open-source governance setting rather than leaving it as only a bilateral company project.
+ONNX's own site now presents it as an LF AI graduate project with open governance, special interest groups, working groups, GitHub contribution paths, and a partner community.

 Model Format